SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 ![Figure: Aspect ratio example](aspect-ratio-3.png)

+Feedback example:"The video's aspect ratio is not up to SSWTV standards, can we check the aspect ratio?"

 ### 14. Colour - White Balance

 A proper white balance is characterized by the whites in an image truly being the color white.

 For instance, in an improper white balance, the whites may have tints of yellow, green, red, or some other color.
 White balance’s formal definition is the process of gathering the accurate colors for the light that is available.
 Your camera may come with a white balance menu and an auto white balance feature.

-Feedback example: "Jason's shirt seems a little too yellow, can we check the white balance?"
+Feedback example: "2:22, Jason's shirt seems a little too yellow, can we check the white balance?"

 ### 15. Audio - Sync

 When the audio is recorded separately than the camera, you will need to sync to he recording to the camera audio during the edit.

-Feedback example: "At the 2:22, Adam's mouth moving at a different time than the recording audio, it has a audio sync error, can you fix that problem?"
+Feedback example: "2:22, Adam's mouth moving at a different time than the recording audio, it has a audio sync error, can you fix that problem?"

 ### 16. Audio - Denoise

 Audio denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.

-Feedback example: "I can hear a buzzing sound with my headphones on, but not when watching on my iPad.
+Feedback example: "2:22, I can hear a buzzing sound with my headphones on, but not when watching on my iPad.
 Can we denoise the audio?"

 ### 17. Audio - Levels